AlibabaCloudDocs/hcs_sgw/intl.en-US/User Guide (On-Premises)/File Gateway/Deploy an on-premises console for a file gateway.md

 This topic describes how to deploy an on-premises console for a file gateway by using an image.
 You must download and install the image.
 Then, you must configure network settings and activate the file gateway.

-1. You have registered an Alibaba Cloud account and passed real-name verification.
-For more information, see [Sign up with Alibaba Cloud](https://www.alibabacloud.com/help/zh/doc-detail/50482.html).
+1. An Alibaba Cloud account is created and the real-name verification is completed.
+For more information, see [Create an Alibaba Cloud account](https://www.alibabacloud.com/help/zh/doc-detail/50482.html).

     **Note:** We recommend that you log on to the CSG console as a RAM user.
 For more information, see [Use RAM to implement account-based access control](/intl.en-US/Best Practice/Use RAM to implement account-based access control.md).

-2. You have activated CSG.
+2. CSG is activated.

-    If this is your first time logging on to the , follow the instructions on the page to activate CSG.
+    When you log on to the for the first time, activate the CSG service as prompted.

 3. An Alibaba Cloud AccessKey pair is created.
 You can log on to the [User Management console](https://usercenter.console.aliyun.com/#/manage/ak) to obtain your AccessKey pair.